-I’m a huge fan of Grand Theft Auto; I remember playing the demo for the original GTA on the PlayStation with my best friend after school.
-We’d replay that 5-minute demo until it started getting dark.
+I’m a huge fan of the Grand Theft Auto franchise.
+I remember playing the demo for the original GTA on the original PlayStation with my best friend after school.
+We’d replay that 5-minute demo endlessly from when we’d get in from school until it started getting dark.

-GTA has revisited Liberty City and San Andreas, but London remains and important part of the GTA history that remains untouched.
+GTA has revisited Liberty City and San Andreas, but London remains an important part of the GTA history that remains untouched.
 London was used as the location of 1999’s Grand Theft Auto: London 1969, an expansion to the original GTA.

 With a top-down perspective, the DLC added to the template created by the original, adding some famous landmarks and a classic taste of British entertainment ripped straight from classics like The Italian Job.

 Watch Dogs: Legion is taking players to a fully-3D London, but Rockstar could use their impeccable writing and world-building to create something that would blow their competition out of the water.
 It wouldn’t even need to be a true-to-life 1:1 copy of the British capital (though how awesome would that be?) – Rockstar is brilliant with creating reasonably sized locations that feel massive.
 Throw in a few famous locations, and the ability to snipe from the top of Big Ben, and we’ll have everything we need.

 Rockstar would no doubt be tempted to go back to 1969 – after all, they’d get to use a bunch of the same bad gags, terrible interpretations of the accents, over-the-top fashion and, well, everything that makes that era so memorable and iconic.
 But they could release that as a DLC (possibly forming a second GTA Online map), using the same streets but with a retro lick of paint.